 Dynamic Google Dataproc clusters¶

-Experimental feature: Management of dynamic clusters is provided through a plugin and has a best-effort support.
+Tier 2 support: Management of dynamic Dataproc clusters is provided through a plugin and is covered by Tier 2 support

-DSS can create and manage multiple Dataproc clusters, allowing you to easily scale your workloads across multiple clusters, use clusters dynamically for some scenarios, …
+DSS can create and manage multiple Dataproc clusters, allowing you to easily scale your workloads across multiple clusters, dynamically create and scale clusters for some scenarios, etc.

 For more information on dynamic clusters and the usage of a dynamic cluster for a scenario, please see Multiple Hadoop clusters.

-Support for dynamic clusters is provided through the “Dataproc Multicluster” plugin.
+Support for dynamic clusters is provided through the “Dataproc clusters” DSS plugin.
 You will need to install this plugin in order to use this feature.

-- Like for other kinds of multi-cluster setups, the server that runs DSS needs to have the client libraries for the proper Hadoop distribution.
+Like for other kinds of multi-cluster setups, the server that runs DSS needs to have the client libraries for the proper Hadoop distribution.
 In that case, your server needs to have the Dataproc client libraries for the version of Dataproc you will use.
-Dataiku provides a marketplace Image that will allow you to perform such an installation.

-The service account running instance MUST have the following AMI permissions to run properly:
+The Google Compute Engine (GCE) VM that hosts DSS is associated with a given service account, which MUST have the following AMI permissions to run properly:

 Otherwise the user account running DSS must have the required credentials in order to create Dataproc clusters.